We are proceeding Research & Development to deliver the world’s first in class anti-cancer drug from Japan.

 Chordia asset CLK inhibitor CTX-712

 Orally available, selective, and a first-in-class pan-CLK inhibitor, CTX-712 is currently in phase 1 clinical trials for advanced, relapsed or refractory malignant cancers.
 CTX-712 dephosphorylates serine and arginine-rich (SR) proteins and induces primarily skipped exon type of splicing changes, resulting in the generation of RNA deregulation stress.
 In multiple preclinical models, excessive RNA deregulation stress caused cancer cell death and tumor growth inhibition.
-The estimated completion of the Phase 1 study is in late 2021.

 -CDC-like kinase (CLK)CLK phosphorylates SR splicing factor proteins.
 As components of the RNA splicing machinery, SR proteins are crucial for exon recognition.
 The CLK family has four family members: CLK1, CLK2, CLK3, and CLK4.